BolotovKonstantine/AncestorsPandas/README.md

 # Data Analysis Results
 - The number of records in the dataset was grouped by year, revealing trends in how many births fall into each year.
 - A subset of the data (specified by a particular field) was isolated and analyzed to determine how many of those records belong to the subset versus the entire dataset.
 - Additionally, surnames were normalized and tallied to observe their frequency distribution across the dataset.
+See the [Surname Normalization Guide](docs/surname_normalization_guide.md) for details on how surname normalization works.

 Through these analyses, I was able to:
 1. Identify how many records existed for each year.